derekargueta/Projects/README.md

   - [ ] Python
   - [ ] Shell Script

-**Change Return Program** - The user enters a cost and then the amount of money given.
+**8) Change Return Program** - The user enters a cost and then the amount of money given.
 The program will figure out the change and the number of quarters, dimes, nickels, pennies needed for the change.
   - [x] Go
   - [ ] Java
   - [ ] Rust